samweeks92/mlops-for-games/README.md

 Workflow and release configurations are already in place to run this series of SQL statements at a regular interval (default is every 24hrs).

 9. Triggering the pipeline automatically through increased game telemetry load:

-The churn use case is now setup for a full end-to-end automatic triggering in the event of increased numbers of Write requests are sent from Dataflow to BigQuery.
-There are a number of components involved in this:
-*   A Cloud Monitoring Alert Policy that is configured to fire an alert when the Write threshold into BigQuery exceeds a threshold (default is 1000 requests delta in 15 mins)
-*   A Cloud Monitoring Notification Channel to send a message to a PubSub Topic when the alert is fired
-*   A PubSub Push subscription to push an HTTP message to a Cloud Run endpoint
-*   A Cloud Run service invoked by the PubSub topic above, which triggers the Dataform release execution.

 To increase the load into BigQuery enough to trigger the pipeline, we can edit and deploy the [tcp-load Deployment](k8s/templates/tcp-load.example.yaml).
 The default is 15 replicas which will each sent a stream of messages for 3 minutes.
 This will be enough to triger the Monitoring Alert and run the pipeline:
 ```